gitlabhq/gitlabhq/doc/ci/autodeploy/quick_start_guide.md

 1. Install Brew Caskroom: `brew install caskroom/cask/brew-cask`
 2. Install Google Cloud SDK: `brew cask install google-cloud-sdk`
-3. Run: `gcloud components install kubectl`
+3. Add `kubectl`: `gcloud components install kubectl`

-Connect to the cluster and open Kubernetes Dashboard
+4. Log in: `gcloud auth login`

+Now go back to the Google interface, find your cluster, and follow the instructions under `Connect to the cluster` and open the Kubernetes Dashboard.
+It will look something like `gcloud container clusters get-credentials ruby-autodeploy \ --zone europe-west2-c --project api-project-XXXXXXX` and then `kubectl proxy`.

 ![connect to cluster](img/guide_connect_cluster.png)